Jesús Balmori: Literary works

 In 1904, when he was 17, he published his first book of verses, Rimas Malayas; it was noted for its spiritual and nationalistic themes.
 A second volume containing his satirical verses, El Libro de mis Vidas Manileñas, came out in 1928.

 In 1908, his poem "Gloria" was adjudged first prized winner in a contest sponsored by the newspaper El Renacimiento.
 In 1920, another poem, "A Nuestro Señor Don Quijote de la Mancha", received the major award in a contest promoted by Casas de España.
 He reached the pinnacle of his success as a poet in November 1938 when his Mi Casa de Nipa, a collection of his best poems, gave him the first prize in the national literary contests held under the auspices of the Commonwealth Government, as a part of its third anniversary celebration.

 Critics began to notice his literary skills more when he joined a contest sponsored by El Renacimiento in commemoration of Rizal Day.
 Three of his poems won.
 These were "Specs", "Vae Victis" (Woe to the Victor), and "Himno A Rizal" (Hymn to Rizal).

 In 1940, his Mi Choza de Nipa (My Nipa Hut), another volume of poetry, won grand prize in a contest sponsored by the US-sponsored Commonwealth Government.

-He wrote three novels: Bancarrota de Almas (Failure of the Soul), Se Deshojó la Flor (I Tear The Pages Out of The Flower), and Pájaros de Fuego (Birds of Fire) which was completed during the Japanese occupation.
+He wrote three novels: Bancarrota de Almas (Bankruptcy of Souls), Se Deshojó la Flor (The Flower Has Lost Its Petals), and Pájaros de Fuego (Birds of Fire) which was completed during the Japanese occupation.
 The themes of these novels revolved around the issues of sensuality, the privacy of morality, the existence of God, and man's limitations in society.
 He also wrote three-act dramas, which were performed to the capacity crowd at the Manila Grand Opera House: Compañados de Gloria, Las de Sungkit en Malacañang, Doña Juana LA Oca, Flor del Carmelo, and Hidra.

 In 1926, he and Bernabé were awarded the Premio Zóbel for his contributions to Philippine literature.

+Balmori also collaborated with periodicals such as El Renacimiento, El Debate and La Voz de Manila.